maxwellherron5/AlmostC-Compiler/README.md

 the semanticanalyzer package.
 There, you can run individual tests through your IDE.
 You can also run it, along with other previous components, from the command line, by using `CompilerMain.java` found in the compiler package.

+The code generator is the fun part!
+With this component done, you can now compile and run an AlmostC program!
+To do so, compile and run `CompilerMain.java`, providing it with an AlmostC file as a command line argument.
+Once it compiles the file, your assembly file titled `program.asm` will be written to the compiler package.
+You can then fire up your preferred MIPS simulator, and run the generated assembly file.

 The compiler package is the easiest way to run the Compiler in its entirety.
 To do so, navigate to `CompilerMain.java`, compile the file, and run it, providing the name of the input file as a command line argument, like so - `java compiler/CompilerMain <FILE_OF_YOUR_CHOOSING>`.
  This will run all the built components on an input file in the same package.
 It will then write the